tigera-cs/cs-egress-gateway-workshop/modules/eg-per-namespace.md

 ```
 kubectl get secret tigera-pull-secret --namespace=calico-system -o yaml | \
    grep -v '^[[:space:]]*namespace:[[:space:]]*calico-system' | \
-   kubectl apply --namespace=app1 -f -
+   kubectl apply --namespace=apps -f -
 ```

 ### Deploy egress gateway

-Provision an Egress Gateway deployment for the `app1` namespace using the `egress-code: red` label.
-The `IPPool` assigned to the Egress Gateway is specified using the `cni.projectcalico.org/ipv4pools: "[\"10.50.0.0/31\"]"` annotation.
+Deploy egress gateway in the `apps` namespace using the `egress-code: per-ns` label.
+The `IPPool` for the egress gateway deployment is specified using the `cni.projectcalico.org/ipv4pools: "[\"10.50.0.0/31\"]"` annotation.
 It is also possible to set the `IPPool` using its name (e.g. egress-ippool-1).

 ```
 kubectl apply -f - <<EOF